datacarpentry/astronomy-python/_episodes/04-select.md

 To use `pm_vertices` as part of an ADQL query, we have to convert it to a string.
-Using `flatten` and `array2string`, we can almost get the format we need.
+Using `flatten` to convert from a 2D array to a 1D array and `array2string` to convert the result from an array to a strong, we can almost get the format we need.

 ~~~
 s = np.array2string(pm_vertices.flatten(),